The Marineland 5-gallon portrait was one of my first tanks.

 First, let me briefly go over…

 I love its shape because it doesn’t take up too much space and it’s aesthetically pleasing.

 Aesthetically this tank looks awesome.

 But from a functionality standpoint, there are some things that are frustrating.

 First, let’s start with…

-Well, it comes in this cool looking box.
+Well, it comes in this nicely packaged box.

 Inside you’ll find…